List of DC Comics characters: J: Andreas Havoc

 Andreas Havoc, an enemy of Thunderbolt, challenged Thunderbolt to battle, feeling that his rightful position as "Vajra" had been stolen by him.
 The Blue Beetle, Captain Atom, and Nightshade assisted Thunderbolt in battling Havoc in a psychic battle while a new, never-named Judomaster helped rescue the heroes in the physical world.

 Thomas Jagger

-Thomas "Tommy" Jagger is the son of Rip Jagger, from whom he inherited the name Judomaster.
+Thomas "Tommy" Jagger is the son of Ripley Jagger, from whom he inherited the name Judomaster.
 Thomas is a high-ranking field agent within the organization Checkmate, within which he is known as the White Knight.
 Following his father's death, Thomas confronts his killer Bane, but decides against avenging his father.

 Sonia Sato

 Sonia Sato is introduced in the Birds of Prey series as a member of the eponymous group.
 Sonia is a metahuman with the ability to project an "aversion field" which prevents her from being hit by attacks specifically aimed at her.
 This does not include attacks that have no aim, such as random projectiles and explosions.
 With the help of the Justice Society of America, she stops yakuza assassins led by Tiger.
 Sonia is in a relationship with Damage, kissing him even after his temporarily healed face was reverted to his heavily scarred one.
 Sonia's romance with Damage is ended when he is killed by the reanimated Jean Loring during Blackest Night.
 Sonia and Atom Smasher search the city for survivors, only to encounter Damage, who has been resurrected as a Black Lantern.

 In Doomsday Clock, Judomaster appears as a member of Big Monster Action.